Creative Heights

 Letter of Inquiry Process

 Interested applicants must submit a brief Letter of Inquiry (LOI) via our online system (this system is unique to Creative Heights).
-You may answer the LOI narrative questions in writing or in a 2-3 minute video (upload).
 LOI’s should describe the proposed project idea, the lead artists/curators/collaborators involved, and how the project idea is distinct or different from previous work.
 Applicants must also indicate the preliminary grant request ($10,000-$100,000) and may (optional) upload letters of support from key collaborators.

 Please note: We are not requesting or accepting work samples or project/organization budgets as part of the LOI process.
 OCF reserves the right to request financial information from an applicant before inviting a project to submit a full application.